-Many people are subject to creditor collection and harassment prior to filing bankruptcy, and in many cases, the creditors collection efforts are what drives people to bankruptcy.
+Many people are subject to creditor collection and harassment before filing bankruptcy, and in many cases, the creditors’ collection efforts are what drives people to bankruptcy.
 Once you have retained an attorney to file a Chapter 7 bankruptcy, the interaction between you and your unsecured creditors will change.

 Once you have decided to file bankruptcy or have retained an attorney to file bankruptcy on your behalf, do not use any of your credit cards.
-If you have credit card charges or cash advances in the months preceding your bankruptcy filing, the creditor may file an adversary complaint alleging that you incurred recent charges with fraudulent intent and without the intent and/or ability to repay the debt.
+Suppose you have credit card charges or cash advances in the months preceding your bankruptcy filing.
+In that case, the creditor may file an adversary complaint alleging that you incurred recent charges with fraudulent intent and without the intent and ability to repay the debt.
 Such recent and abusive credit card debts may not be discharged in your Chapter 7 bankruptcy.

 You are required to list all creditors, including your mortgage company and auto loan or lease company.
 You cannot pick and choose the creditors you list on your bankruptcy schedules and should include creditors who have either written off, charged off, or sold your debt to a collection agency or debt buyer.
 You should also provide the name and address of any creditor’s representative (attorney or debt collector).

-You are also required to obtain a recent credit report and furnish a copy to your bankruptcy attorney prior to filing your bankruptcy.
+You are also required to obtain a recent credit report and furnish a copy to your bankruptcy attorney before filing your bankruptcy.
 If you have recently been denied credit, you are entitled to a free credit report from the reporting agency.
 Instructions for obtaining this report should be on the letter you received denying creditor.
 Also, a recent federal law gives you the right to obtain a free credit report once a year at www.annualcreditreport.com.